 - A macchiato will have 50% espresso and 50% foamed milk rather than any steamed.

 The ratio of coffee to milk to foam can result in hundreds of variations and unique coffees.
 See some of the more unique coffee drinks you can make here.

 Some types of coffee have additional ingredients rather than the simple coffee, milk, and foam.

-Popular additional ingredients include chocolate, alcohol, spices and essential oils.
+Popular additional ingredients include chocolate, alcohol, spices and even tapioca pearls.

 For example, a mocha will be made up of espresso, steamed milk, and chocolate for a sweeter flavor.